twilio/programmable-asset-tracker/esp32/esp32_readme.md

 **For the first flashing:** all files should be flashed.
 They can be flashed in any order but strictly one after another (not in parallel).

-**For the next reflashings:** only files modified in the following versions should be written.
+**For the next reflashings:** only files modified in the new versions need to be reflashed (no need to reflash unmodified files if their offsets are not changed).

+**Attention!** The example may not accept files with the length more than 256 KBytes:
+- In this case the file should be split into parts before uploading.
+- Every part should be uploaded as an individual file.
+- Note: a correspondingly adjusted ESP Flash Offset should be specified for every part.

+Note, the provided [script](./esp32_send_fw.sh) does the needed splitting (as well as the length and MD5 calculations).

 #### PUT /esp32-finish ####

-Power off esp32c3 chip.
+Finishes the reflashing procedure, restarts esp32 chip, new firmware is run after that.

-No arguments.
+No parameters.

 Log output example:
 ```
-2022-06-29T21:14:13.359 +00:00 	[Agent] 	[INFO] PUT /esp32-finist request from cloud
+2022-06-29T21:14:13.359 +00:00 	[Agent] 	[INFO] PUT /esp32-finish request from cloud
 2022-06-29T21:14:16.506 +00:00 	[Agent] 	[INFO] Chip power off success
 ```